-The MITRE ATT&CK Framework has rapidly become the go-to lens through which security operations teams view their ability to detect attacker tactics, techniques, and procedures (TTPs).
-The ATT&CK framework comprises 191 techniques, and 385 sub techniques (and counting) across fourteen tactic categories—starting with reconnaissance and proceeding through initial compromise, maintaining persistence, defense evasion, and finally impact, spanning the course of a full cyberattack campaign.
+The MITRE ATT&CK framework has rapidly become the go-to lens through which security operations teams view their ability to detect attacker tactics, techniques, and procedures (TTPs).
+The ATT&CK framework comprises 191 techniques, and 385 sub techniques (and counting) across fourteen tactic categories—starting with reconnaissance and proceeding through initial compromise, maintaining persistence, defense evasion, and finally impact—spanning the course of a full cyberattack campaign.

-When enterprise SecOps teams start using MITRE ATT&CK to understand the behavior they observe in their own environment, they gain a clearer view of which attack tactics they're able to detect, and which might fly under the radar or evade their defenses and eventually lead to a breach.
-Understanding these gaps in their defenses makes it easier to understand where to invest security budget, and how to update policies and procedures to fill those gaps.
+When enterprise SecOps teams use MITRE ATT&CK to understand the behavior they observe in their own environment, they gain a clearer view of which attack tactics they're able to detect and which might fly under the radar or evade their defenses and eventually lead to a breach.
+Understanding these gaps in their defenses makes it easier to decide where to invest security budgets, and how to update policies and procedures to assure strong, effective defenses.

-Currently, the MITRE ATT&CK Framework is heavily weighted towards endpoint-centric attack tactics.
+Currently, the MITRE ATT&CK framework is heavily weighted towards endpoint-centric attack tactics.
 Detection and investigation of a large percentage of the TTPs cataloged in the framework require visibility into files and processes on individual endpoints.
 Endpoint detection and response (EDR) is an area of heavy investment for security teams, and it makes sense that they want industry standards and frameworks to both scrutinize and validate the effectiveness of their programs.
 However, many crucial TTPs, especially in the later stages of an attack campaign, are easier to detect on the network.
 Automatically analyzing and correlating both data sources makes it easier for analysts to make fast, informed decisions and respond precisely to urgent threats.

 Network-Centric TTPs Can Make The Difference Between a Compromise and a Data Breach